Flyingfish812/p2myth/docs/Intro/index.md

 2024-01-29：

-Unfortunately, most of the content cannot be restored, and I am currently working hard to reconstruct this site.
+Unfortunately, most of the content cannot be recovered, and I am currently working hard to reconstruct this site.
 The recovery time is uncertain, but you can check the rebuild progress of the website. **I would be grateful if you would provide material for our rebuild project.**

 :::